SytelReply/FutureNetworksBU/README.md

 3. Implement the above rpc in our grpc handler & create a gateway REST handler that makes a call to this new rpc (in a similar fashion to the other gateway handlers).
 4. Dockerise and make these services configurable (e.g. ports/addresses/timeouts).
 5. Create kubernetes config to allow this to be deployed to a cluster.
+6. Ensure reasonably production ready (e.g. unit tests).
 7. Document how to run the services.

-NOT COMPLETE
-6. Ensure reasonably production ready (e.g. unit tests).

 ## How to run the services